About River Pitch

 - There is no entry fee to participate in River Pitch.

-- This competition is geared towards early-stage businesses/ideas.
+- This competition is geared towards early-stage businesses/ideas from the Tuscaloosa area.
 If the AEI team deems that an idea is too far along, the competitor may be disqualified from participating.

 - This year’s competition will take place in a virtual format.
 Competitors are encouraged to take advantage of pitch practice opportunities and to test their computer equipment prior to the competition.